-Nuclear generates half of Europe’s
+Nuclear generates almost half of Europe’s low-carbon electricity

 Facts & figures